Gifting Options - Outright Gifts

 Memorial or Honorary Gifts

 Another option would be providing a gift through your will or living trust in the form of a cash bequest.
-Please notify Ken in advance or include instructions telling him which program(s) you would like to support with your gift.
+If you have questions about a will bequest, please contact Sara Seltzer, Direct of Development for the computer science department, at 919-515-3730 or firstname.lastname@example.org.
+It is important that you notify us in advance or include instructions telling us which program(s) you would like to support with your will bequest, so we can make the appropriate arrangements to ultimately accept the donation and apply it as you intended.
 Your charitable deduction will be the value of the gift you make.

 A gift of appreciated securities, held for more than one year, entitles you to a charitable income tax deduction in the year you complete the gift.
 You can use the deduction to offset up to 30% of your adjusted gross income.
 Any deduction exceeding the 30% limit is carried forward for up to five additional years.
 You may also donate securities you have held for less than one year, but your deduction will typically be based on what you paid for the securities.

 Publicly traded securities can fund all types of gifts - everything from annual gifts for current operations to major gifts or even a life income gift.
 More and more donors are transferring publicly traded shares to the Engineering Foundation electronically.
 Mutual funds are also transferable as well, but can take much longer to complete as the transfer requirements vary significantly from fund to fund.

 Stock Transfer Instructions (PDF document)